Household Recycling Centres - Common questions

 Are the reuse shops open?

-No. The reuse shops are closed during the lockdown as they are non-essential retail so the shops are now open.
+Yes.
+Government guidelines allow for non-essential retail so the shops are now open.
 Find out more about other ways to reuse items from your home.

 Will businesses be allowed to visit?

 Yes.
 Find out more on the Commercial Waste page.

 Can residents from outside Buckinghamshire visit?

 Only at Burnham and Langley sites where Slough residents can visit.
 No residents from outside Buckinghamshire can visit at the moment as we need to prioritise residents from Buckinghamshire as we first open.
 So only those who can provide proof of address will be allowed access.
 This will be reviewed regularly